 2. Switch to Summary for an overview of your link profile.
 Pay attention to anchor text, its diversity, and the use of keywords in anchors.
 Make notes of the kind of anchors you'd like to use more for your future links.

-3. Go to the Domain Comparison module and specify the URLs of your biggest competitors in Bing.
+3. Go to the Domain Comparison module and specify the URLs of your biggest competitors in Bing search results.
 In a moment, you'll see a comparison table with the crucial stats on the site's link profiles.

 4. Now, switch to the Link Intersection submodule to see the domains that link to competitor sites but don't link to you.
 This is a perfect place to find the best link opportunities in your niche; specifically, look for sites that link to multiple of your competitors — these are more likely to be ready to put a link to you on their pages, too.
 You may want to tag these domains so you can reach out to them later.